r-lib/slider/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.2.1 Submission

+This is a patch release to fix:

+- Tests that were too strict with `long double`s, detected by CRAN's M1mac and noLD machines.

+- A C alignment issue when allocating vectors of `long double` and `struct mean_state_t` (which uses `long double`), detected by CRAN's gcc-USBAN machine.

 ## 0.2.0 Submission

 This release includes new specialized sliding variants, and better compatibility with vctrs classes.